andrewwang247/radix-tree/README.md

 The `Trie` class is validated using black box unit testing.
 We test the following functions.

-- Default, `initializer_list`, and copy constructors.
+- Default, `initializer_list`, copy, and range constructors.
 - Destructor (does not leak memory).
 - `empty`, `size`, `find`, `insert`, and `erase`.
 - Iterator increment and dereference.